elunna/nerfhack-changelog/README.md

 * Lets monsters jump at you from a few squares away, quickly bridging the gap between you
 * They can also cross short barriers like water and lava and even jump over other monsters

+### Withering attacks
+* Ported from xNetHack and EvilHack
+* Withering is a nasty new attack that will give the player the "wither" status temporarily.
+While withering you will lost 1HP per turn.
+* If you are already withering and the new wither attack is strong enough, it will also drain some of your maximum HP, making this threat quite insidious.
+* Withering can be cured by quaffing holy water, praying, or invoking the Staff of Aesculapius.
+* Any item that grants extrinsic disintegration res also grants withering resistance (black dragon scales, shield of integrity)
+* When playing as a vampire, you will also enjoy withering resistance by virtue of being undead.
+* All mummies possess wither attacks.
+* Powerful clerics can also cast the Blight spell at range which can cause withering.

 ## MONSTER SPELLCASTING